 He loves playing the uke for fun and does an amazing job as well.

-So if he can play the ukulele, why would you think you can’t?
+So if he can flex on the ukulele, why would you think you can’t?
 Check him out playing ukulele and be inspired to learn and have fun.

 6. Dwayne “The Rock” Johnson Plays Ukulele

 Yeah, he’s totally a great reason why you should pick up the ukulele if you haven’t already.
 It’s no wonder that the ukulele is such a beloved instrument.
 The sounds it creates invites a happy and feel good vibe that relaxes you and makes you forget about the troubles and pressures of life.
 This may sound a bit cliche but its the truth.
 When I get home from a long day, I get refreshed with just a couple of minutes playing.